Nickolas Anderson | November 30, 2021

-Since a poor internet connection isn’t compatible with good gaming, invest in an ISP that supports your quest to be the fastest driver or best shot—or whatever floats your fancy.
+Since a poor internet connection isn’t compatible with good gaming, invest in an ISP that supports your quest to be the fastest driver, best shot, or whatever other gaming goals you have.

 When you’re ready to start gaming, CenturyLink is there for you, helping you get the most out of each gaming session.

 - FCC.gov, “Broadband Speed Guide,” Accessed October 21, 2021

 - NordVPN, “What is a good internet speed for gaming?,” Accessed October 21, 2021